titoghose/Q-Pi/README.md

 ### Running the programme

-In order to test the programmeme, clone or download this repository to your system.
-Place your .nd2, .lif or .czi data file in a folder called *Data* inside the main folder.
+In order to test the programme, clone or download this repository to your system.
+Place your data file in a folder called *Data* inside the main folder.

 Now to run the code, open a terminal at the main folder and execute the following.